UMR 8135 CNRS - INALCO - EPHE

 Articles de revues

-• Akumbu, Pius W. & Florian Lionnet (In Preparation).
-Interjections and liminal signs in Babanki.
+• Akumbu, Pius W. & Florian Lionnet (soumis).
+The liminal system of Babanki.
+Journal of West African Languages.

-• Akumbu, Pius W. & Roland Kießling (submitted).
+• Akumbu, Pius W. & Roland Kießling (soumis).
 The Babanki pronoun system.
 Journal of African Languages and Linguistics.

 • Akumbu, Pius W. & Jeffrey Wills (2022).
 Remnants of nasal prefixes in Western Grassfields Bantu.
 Africana Linguistica 28: 3–23.
 Doi: 10.2143/AL.28.0.3291206